-(a) Head butting.
+- (a) Head butting. - (b) Strikes to the groin. - (c) Direct attacks to the back of the knee. - (d) Strikes to the back of the head. - (e) Strikes to the spine. - (f) Strikes to the throat. - (g) Striking a fighter while he or she is down. - (h) Striking a fighter while he or she is under the referee's care. - (i) Shoving, throwing, or wrestling an opponent when pushing in a legal clinch. - (j) Striking when the referee has called a break. - (k) Striking after the bell has sounded. - (l) Holding the ropes or using the ropes as a weapon. - (m) Timidity or intentionally avoiding contact. - (n) The use of abusive language or abusive gestures. - (o) Spitting out a mouthpiece causing intentional delay in action. - (p) Eve gouging. - (q) Hair pulling. - (r) Biting or spitting. - (s) Holding the opponent's shorts. - (t) Interference from a contestant's seconds. - (u) Illegal tripping or sweeping the back of an instep supporting leg of an opponent. - (v) Hip, shoulder, or leg throws. - (w) Grasping the opponent's lower back while also forcing an opponent's spine to hyperextend. - (x) Intentionally falling on a down opponent or pressing the elbow or knee upon the opponent. - (y) Wrestling, back or arm locks, or any similar judo or wrestling hold. - (z) Attempting to pile-drive an opponent's head into the canvas. - (aa) Catching an opponent's kick and pushing an opponent for more than 3 steps without attempting to deliver an attacking technique. - (bb) Pretending to throw himself or herself down on ring floor after his or her kicking leg is caught by the opponent. - (2) Disqualification occurs after any combination of 3 of the fouls listed in subrule - (1) of this rule or after a referee determines that a foul was intentional. - (3) Fouls result in a point being deducted from the offending contestant's score. - (4) Only a referee may assess a foul. - (5) A fouled contestant has up to 5 minutes to recover.

-- (b) Strikes to the groin. - (c) Direct attacks to the knee. - (d) Strikes to the back of the head. - (e) Strikes to the spine. - (f) Strikes to the throat. - (g) Striking a fighter while he or she is down. - (h) Striking a fighter while he or she is under the referee's care. - (i) Shoving, throwing, or wrestling an opponent when pushing in a legal clinch. - (j) Striking when the referee has called a break. - (k) Striking after the bell has sounded. - (l) Holding the ropes or using the ropes as a weapon. - (m) Timidity or intentionally avoiding contact. - (n) The use of abusive language or abusive gestures. - (o) Spitting out a mouthpiece causing intentional delay in action. - (p) Eye gouging. - (q) Hair pulling. - (r) Biting or spitting. - (s) Holding the opponent's shorts. - (t) Interference from a contestant's seconds. - (u) Tripping or sweeping an opponent. - (v) Hip, shoulder, or leg throws. - (w) Grasping the opponent's lower back while also forcing an opponent's spine to hyperextend. - (x) Intentionally falling on a down opponent or pressing the elbow or knee upon the opponent. - (z) Wrestling, back or arm locks, or any similar judo or wrestling hold. - (aa) Attempting to pile-drive an opponent's head into the canvas. - (bb) Catching an opponent's kick and pushing an opponent for more than 3 steps without attempting to deliver an attacking technique. - (cc) Pretending to throw himself or herself down on ring floor after his or her kicking leg is caught by the opponent. - (2) Disqualification occurs after any combination of 3 of the fouls listed in subrule - (1) of this rule or after a referee determines that a foul was intentional. - (3) Fouls result in a point being deducted from the offending contestant's score. - (4) Only a referee may assess a foul. - (5) A fouled contestant has up to 5 minutes to recover. - (6) If the referee assesses a foul, the referee shall do all of the following: - (a) Call time. - (b) Check the fouled contestant's condition and safety. - (c) Assess the foul to the offending contestant, deduct points, and notify each corner's second, the judges, and the department representative responsible for tabulating scores. - (7) The referee may terminate a contest based on the severity of the foul.
+- (6) If the referee assesses a foul, the referee shall do all of the following: - (a) Call time. - (b) Check the fouled contestant's condition and safety. - (c) Assess the foul to the offending contestant, deduct points, and notify each corner's second, the judges, and the department representative responsible for tabulating scores. - (7) The referee may terminate a contest based on the severity of the foul.
 If the referee deems the foul intentional, the contestant shall lose by disqualification.